Does Rubbing Alcohol Kill Bed Bugs? (Here’s the Truth)

 How Do Bed Bugs React to Alcohol?

-Depending upon the type, alcohol may serve as a repellent or even kill bed bugs when directly covered.
+Depending upon the type, alcohol may serve as a repellent or even kill bed bugs on contact when saturated.
 Of the four, witch hazel is the weakest and not good for extermination purposes.
+However, its ability to clean up blood can be a good way to make your bed a little less attractive if you had a cut or other wound.

 Unfortunately, no. Spraying bed bugs or their eggs directly with wintergreen alcohol will break down the cell walls, resulting in death, but the alcohol will dry too quickly to use as a one-stop solution.